To administer Column Headings, click on Administration->Column Headings:

 User Defined Fields

-There are also 60 user defined fields (named Field 1 Field 2, etc.) in the Resource section and 60 in the Project section.
-There are 15 user defined fields available in the Effort section.
+There are also 60 user defined fields (initially named Field1, Field2, etc.) in the Resource section and 100 in the Project section.
+There are 15 user defined fields available in the Assignment section.
 User Defined Fields are indicated by a number in the UDF# column.
+Note in the image above that Field6, Field7 and Field8 have been renamed for specific purposes as Resource Type, Manager and Cost Center.

 Field Data Types

-You can also set the data type by clicking on a cell in the Data Type column and selecting the type from the dropdown.
-Available types are as follows:
+You can set the data type for a field by clicking on a cell in the Data Type column and selecting the type from the dropdown.
+If you are considering changing the data type for fields other than UDFs, consult with PDWare Support.

-Check Box - The field will display as a check box.
-Valid values are true (will display as checked) or false (will display as upchecked).
+- Check Box - The field will display as a check box.
+Valid values are true (will display as checked) or false (will display as unchecked).
 Invalid values will be treated as false.

-Hyperlink - The field will display as a hyperlink, that when clicked on will open the destination in another tab.
+- Hyperlink - The field will display as a single hyperlink, that when clicked on will open the destination in another tab.

-You can specify data rights for the field as to which authority level is allowed to edit the field, and which should have the field hidden.
+You can specify data rights for the field as to which authority level (or higher) is needed to edit the field (Edit Right), and which authority level should have the field hidden (Hide Right).

 For a table of the various Security Rights and what they mean, see the article Edit Rights.